kkruecke/cplus-documentation/notes/tree23.rst

          return;
       }

-      int child_index = descent_indecies.top();
+      int pnode_child_index = descent_indecies.top();

       descent_indecies.pop();

       // case 1.
 If the empty node has a sibling with two keys, then we can shift keys and barrow a key for pnode from its parent.

-      if (int sibling_index; pnode->siblingHasTwoItems(child_index, sibling_index)) {
+      if (auto [has_two_items, sibling_index] = pnode->siblingHasTwoItems(pnode_child_index); has_two_items) {

-          barrowSiblingKey(pnode, child_index, sibling_index);
+          barrowSiblingKey(pnode, pnode_child_index, sibling_index);

       } else  { // No sibling has two items, so we merge a key/value from pnode's parent with the appropriate sibling.

           Node *parent = pnode->parent;

-          // child_index is such that: parent->children[child_index] == pnode
+          // pnode_child_index is such that pnode == parent->children[pnode_child_index].
           std::unique_ptr<Node> node2Delete;

           if (pnode->parent->isTwoNode()) {

-              /*
-                 When the parent is a 2-node, then both pnode's sibling and the parent have one key.
-We merge the parent's sole key/value with pnode's sibling, which is pnode->parent->children[!child_index].
-This leaves the parent empty, which we handle recursively below by again calling fixTree().
+               // When the parent is a 2-node, then both pnode's sibling and the parent have one key.
+We merge the parent's sole key/value with
-               */
+               // pnode's sibling at pnode->parent->children[!pnode_child_index].
+This leaves the parent empty, which we handle recursively below
+               // by again calling fixTree().
-               node2Delete = merge2Nodes(pnode, !child_index);
+             node2Delete = merge2Nodes(pnode, !pnode_child_index);

           } else {

-              /*
-               * parent is a 3-node, but has only 2-node children.
+               // parent is a 3-node, but has only 2-node children.
 In this case, we can successfully rebalance the tree.
 We merge one of the parent keys (and
-               * its associated value) with a sibling.
+               // its associated value) with a sibling.
 This now makes the parent a 2-node.
-We move the affected children involved appropriately.
-We can then
+We move the children affected by the merge appropriately, and then we can
-               * safely delete pnode from the tree.
+               // safely delete pnode from the tree.
-               */

-             node2Delete = merge3NodeWith2Node(pnode, child_index);
+             node2Delete = merge3NodeWith2Node(pnode, pnode_child_index);
          }

          node2Delete.reset(); // delete node2Delete's managed memory.